SoftwareONE-SAP/centiq-filters/README.md

 filter.reset();
 ```

+If any arguments are passed to `clear` or `reset`, they are proxied through to `set` after the `clear` or `reset` operation is performed.
+A call to these functions will only trigger a maximum of one `change` event, and only if the final result is different to the original.

 You can also disable a filter value rather than removing it.
 Then if you re-enable it, it will contain the previous value that it had.
 Note, disabled values don't appear when calling "save" or "query".

 ```javascript